 Previously, she served as production coordinator for the television program Look What You’ve Done! with Dr. Robert Brooks, about learning disabilities and self-esteem, and for When the Chips Are Down… with Richard Lavoie, about learning disabilities and discipline.
 Lindstrom also played a significant role in developing LD OnLine, WETA’s award-winning learning disabilities website.

-Prior to working at WETA, Chovanec was the director of print and web publications at Oregon State University, where she led the development of award-winning communications for the university, academic colleges and departments, research centers, and the K-12 outreach program.
-Chovanec has an undergraduate degree from Brown University and an MFA in communication design from Virginia Commonwealth University.
-She has worked as a tutor in public elementary schools in Virginia and Oregon.
+Prior to working at WETA, Tina was the director of print and web publications at Oregon State University, where she led the development of award-winning communications for the university, academic colleges and departments, research centers, and the K-12 outreach program.
+Tina has an undergraduate degree from Brown University and an MFA in communication design from Virginia Commonwealth University.
+She has been a volunteer in public elementary schools and afterschool literacy programs in Virginia and Oregon.

 Lydia is the director of Colorín Colorado , which is a part of the Learning Media Department of PBS station WETA in Washington, DC.
 In this capacity, Ms. Breiseth manages editorial content, multimedia production, partnerships, and outreach for the website.
 Ms. Breiseth has presented Colorín Colorado’s resources at a number of national conferences, including TESOL, NABE, CABE, NAEYC, OELA, the AFT’s TEACH Conference, and the Latino Children’s Book Conference.
 Ms. Breiseth has published articles on a variety of educational and literacy blogs on behalf of Colorín Colorado.